 - Students are not exempt from the Undergraduate Summer Credit Policy as outlined in the Course Schedule and Registration Bulletin, which prohibits students from taking more than 7 credits during the summer.
 If more courses are requested, the student must file a variant procedure form with their college or school dean.

 - Students may be eligible to apply for financial aid if they are enrolled in 6 credits.
 Please inquire with the Financial Aid Office for further information.

-- A grade of “C” or better will be accepted for transfer credits for all short-term study abroad programs.
+- A grade of "C" or better will be accepted for transfer credits for all short-term study abroad programs.
 No letter grade is given for these credits.
-If the short-term program course grades are less than C, the credits are not accepted at Quinnipiac University.
+If the short-term program course grades are less than C, the credits are not accepted.

-- When studying through a Quinnipiac-approved short-term study abroad program, the student is required to pay the program cost directly to the program or affiliates.
-The student is responsible for paying Quinnipiac’s obligatory overseas emergency medical insurance and security assistance fee.
-Payment must be given to the Department of Cultural and Global Engagement by set deadlines.
+- When studying through a Quinnipiac-approved short-term study abroad program, the student must pay the program cost directly to the host institution or affiliates.
+The student is responsible for paying Quinnipiac's mandatory overseas emergency medical insurance and security assistance fee.
 This fee will be paid for the duration of the program.
 Failure to make the required payments will disqualify a student from receiving transfer credit.

 Withdrawal from a semester or short-term program abroad initiated by the student, QU, the program providers and/or the host institution may result in, but not limited to, a loss of housing, flight, program fees and/or tuition.

 - Regardless of the reason and effective date of withdrawal, it is the responsibility of students to immediately notify QU’s Department of Cultural and Global Engagement in writing to understand the implications of their withdrawal actions.